dantebyte/dantebyte/README.md

 ## 📚 About Me

-Hi, I’m Dante – an aspiring cybersecurity professional with a passion for ethical hacking, network security, and digital forensics, along side with OSINT, and malware.
-This portfolio is a collection of my projects, notes, and experiences as I learn and grow in the field.
+Hi, I’m Dante — an aspiring cybersecurity professional with a hands-on approach to ethical hacking, network defense, and digital forensics.
+My focus spans malware analysis, payload development, OSINT, darknet reconnaissance, and the growing risk posed by botnets and compromised IoT devices.

+While I’m not a formal SOC analyst, I’ve trained myself to detect suspicious activity, study attacker behavior, and respond to potential threats using open-source tools and real-world scenarios.
+I learn fast — give me a new tool, language, or concept, and I’ll get to work, adapt, and make it happen.
+I might not be building custom malware or frameworks from scratch, but I know how to break things down, solve problems, and get results.

+This portfolio includes personal projects, research notes, and the tools I've used to understand and simulate modern cyber threats.
+It’s a reflection of my curiosity, discipline, and growth in the field.

+🧰 Skills & Areas of Focus:
+Payload analysis and malware behavior

+Botnet mapping and infected IoT device research

+Social engineering tactics & phishing defense

+OSINT and darknet threat recon

+Basic detection workflows and IOC tracking

+Recon and reporting for larger enterprise environments

+Building functional tools/scripts in Python, JavaScript, HTML, and CSS

+Quickly picking up and applying new tools or frameworks

+🛠️ Tools I Work With:
+Wireshark, Burp Suite, Nmap, Shodan

+Metasploit, OSINT Frameworks, VirusTotal

+Python scripting for automation and analysis

+GitHub for documentation, version control, and project collaboration

+Browser-based tools and cloud platforms for recon and testing

 ---